How to Negotiate With Mandarich Law Group to Settle Debt

 Respond to your debt collection lawsuit in 15 minutes with SoloSuit.

-The FDCPA protects you from debt collectors like Mandarich Law Firm, LLP
+The FDCPA protects you from unruly debt collectors

-Mandarich Law Firm is known to take advantage of people who do not know their rights as stated under the Fair Debt Collection Practices Act.
-The FDCPA states what debt collectors such as the Mandarich Law Firm can and cannot do.
+Some debt collectors are known to take advantage of people who do not know their rights as stated under the Fair Debt Collection Practices Act.
+The FDCPA states what debt collectors, including Mandarich Law Firm, can and cannot do.
 Some of the limits placed on debt collectors include:

-• Debt collectors cannot call or email you at work.
+• Debt collectors cannot cal your employer or coworkers.

 • Debt collectors such as Mandarich Law Group cannot use vulgar or inappropriate language when they call or mail you.